top of page

 Issue

-Despite various punitive measures utilized by the Justice Department, repeat offenders typically return to a life of crime which places society at increased risk.
+Despite punitive measures used by the Justice Department, repeat offenders typically return to a life of crime which places society at risk.

 Solution

-Protect the community by ensuring that the offender doesn't return to a life of crime.
-The Bible may provide some guidance on this subject with the following passage:
+The community needs to be better protected by ensuring that the repeat offender doesn't return to a life of crime.
+The Bible may provide some guidance on the subject with the following:

 For Jesus had said to him, "Come out of this man, you